Our Shrewsbury and Finksburg locations will be open on July 4th from 9 AM to 3 PM.

 conversation seating on an outdoor patio at night

-4. Add trees
+4. Add Trees

 If you have good trees, you’re in luck.
 Make sure they’re well-shaped and remove any dead branches and low-hanging limbs.
 Nobody wants to duck branches while they mow.
 If you don’t have trees, invest in one or two that are native and low maintenance.
 Pick ones that aren’t water-guzzlers and are at least 8 feet tall.
 Surround them with circles of colored mulch when you plant to give them a spark and make them easier to mow around.
 You may have to invest a few hundred dollars, but good trees actually appreciate in value and can increase the return on your home.

-5. Think about lighting
+5. Think About Lighting

 What’s a great backyard if it’s only lit by a dinky, old porch light?
 Outdoor lighting is an important selling point for both security and aesthetics.
 You’ll find a wide array of outdoor lights in different price ranges at stores and online.
 Many include low-cost LED bulbs, and some can be programmed and operated through smart devices.
 The right lighting will impress a potential buyer who looks forward to evenings outdoors.